 For example, when we simply announced the quarterly meeting/party through our online co-op manager, our turn-out was low (even though the meetings are obligatory).
 In contrast, when we asked people to let us know if they were coming or not, and sent personalized follow-up emails, many more people attended.
 Not only did we achieve higher attendance, but the one-to-one emails also opened up the lines of communication with inactive members.

 Touch Base with Quiet Members

 In the above-mentioned communications about events, sometimes inactive members confessed that the co-op was not going to work for them (usually due to time and scheduling issues), but were reluctant to say anything.
 As a result, we lost some members (who were not using the co-op anyway), but we also gained some members (by announcing the meeting to the public).
 Most importantly, we cemented the ties between the members in the co-op who really wanted to be involved.

 Try Getting-to-Know-You Games

-At our co-op’s February/Valentine’s meeting, we played Pass the Present.
+At our parent group co-op’s February/Valentine’s meeting, we played Pass the Present.
 While each family was introducing themselves, their child was unwrapping one layer of the present.
 At the end, one child unwrapped the final layer and a bunch of Hershey’s kisses flew out for all the kids to gather.

 Name games and activities are perfect for babysitting co-ops.
 As I mentioned before, membership groups are always in flux — people drop out, others join in — so it’s important to keep a warm feeling and sense of family among current members.
 After all, we are trusting each other with our own children — you can’t get more precious than that.